AechPro/MPFramework/README.md

 # MPFramework
 A multiprocessing framework for Python 3.4+
+While it is straightforward to use multiprocessing for simple tasks, when multiple processes need to exist for long periods of time and do many complex tasks, the Python multiprocessing library can be a huge hassle.
 This package allows easy spawning and communication between multiple persistent processes in Python.
-It is fairly straightforward to use multiprocessing for simple tasks, but when multiple processes need to exist for long periods of time and do many complex tasks, things can get tricky.

 With this package, a user only needs to extend the MPFProcess object to create a persistent and easy to manipulate process which is completely asynchronous from the main process.